Plots

 Use of Geographic Information Systems (GIS)

-Digitalisation in land management offers new opportunities for the valuation and remediation of contaminated sites.
-The use of Geographic Information Systems (GIS) enables efficient collection, management, and analysis of geodata.
-GIS can be used to map contaminated sites, model pollutant dispersions, and plan remediation measures.
+Digitalisation in land management offers new opportunities for the assessment and remediation of contaminated land.
+The use of Geographic Information Systems (GIS) enables efficient capture, management, and analysis of geodata.
+With GIS, for example, contaminated sites can be mapped, pollutant spread can be modelled, and remediation measures can be planned.

 Databases and Information Platforms

-Databases and information platforms also play an important role in the digitalisation of land management.
-These platforms facilitate information exchange among various stakeholders, such as authorities, appraisers, and property owners.
-Additionally, they provide central access to relevant data and documents, simplifying collaboration and accelerating processes.
+Databases and information platforms also play a crucial role in the digitalisation of land management.
+These platforms enable the exchange of information between various stakeholders, such as authorities, experts, and landowners.
+Additionally, they provide central access to relevant data and documents, facilitating collaboration and speeding up processes.

 Sustainable Remediation